2017–18 Copa Argentina

 The 2017–18 Copa Argentina (officially the Copa Total Argentina 2017–18 for sponsorship reasons) was the ninth edition of the Copa Argentina, and the seventh since the relaunch of the tournament in 2011.
 The competition began on 19 January 2018 and ended on 6 December 2018.

-Rosario Central defeated Gimnasia y Esgrima (LP) on penalties in the Final to win their first title.
+Rosario Central defeated Gimnasia y Esgrima (LP) on penalties in the final to win their first title.
 As champions, Rosario Central qualified for 2018 Supercopa Argentina and 2019 Copa Libertadores.

-River Plate, the defending champions, were eliminated by Gimnasia y Esgrima (LP) in the Semifinals.
+River Plate, the defending champions, were eliminated by Gimnasia y Esgrima (LP) in the semifinals.

 Teams

-One hundred teams took part in this competition: All teams from the Primera División (28); twelve teams of the Primera B Nacional; five from the Primera B, four from the Primera C; three from the Primera D; thirty-two teams from Federal A and sixteen from Federal B.
+The 100 teams that took part in this competition were: all teams from the Primera División (28); twelve teams of the Primera B Nacional; five from the Primera B, four from the Primera C; three from the Primera D; thirty-two teams from Federal A and sixteen from Federal B.